-A Level 1 for dyed/colored materials.

-B Level 2 if Flame Retardants are applied.

-C Level 1 for Wood, Paper, and Straw materials.

-D Level 2 for Wool materials.

-E Level 2 if extractrable Chrome above 1 ppm.
-H Level 2 for Styrene/Butadiene Rubbers (SBRs) only.
-F Level 2 for plant-based fibers; N/A for animal-based fibers.
-J Level 1 if a Fluorinated finish is applied.

-G Level 1 for PVC materials.

-K Level 1 if Rubber or black Polymeric materials.L Level 1 for PU-based materials.
+- A Level 1 for dyed/colored materials. - B Level 2 if Flame Retardant use or contamination is suspected. - C Level 1 for Wood, Paper, and Straw materials. - D Level 2 for Wool materials. - E Level 2 if extractrable Chrome above 1 ppm. - F Copper is exempt from restriction limits in Metal parts. - H Level 1 for Cadmium and Lead only; Crystal is exempt for Lead. - J Level 1 for PVC materials. - G Level 2 for plant-based fibers; N/A for animal-based fibers.
+K Level 2 for Styrene/Butadiene Rubbers (SBRs) only. - L Level 1 if a Fluorinated finish is applied. - M Level 1 if Rubber or black Polymeric materials. - N Level 1 for PU-based materials.